 - Mediation in cases involving child abduction.
 We have one mediator who is a specialist in this field.

 - Crunch-point mediation.
 Crunch-point mediation is intended for disputes which have reached a crunch-point when everyone knows the case should settle but cannot see how it can settle.
-Click here to find out more about Crunch-point Mediation.
+Read more about crunch-point mediation here.

 Our team of mediators: